Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/docs/user-guide.md

     module](https://www.powershellgallery.com/packages/Sqlserver)
-* The user running the tests must be able to connect to the Web Server and the Database Server with Windows authentication, with sys admin permissions in SQL Server. _This only applies when using `run-tests.ps1`, which needs the user account for collecting metrics and (optionally) performing a database restore_.
+* The user running the tests must be able to connect to the Web Server and the Database Server with Windows authentication, with sys admin permissions in SQL Server.
+You will be prompted to enter your credentials. _This only applies when using `run-tests.ps1`, which needs the user account for collecting metrics and (optionally) performing a database restore_.

 ## Getting Started